 2. Modulation

-This technique adjusts the text to make it readable and comprehendible to the reader while preserving meaning and effect.
+This technique adjusts the text to make it more readable and comprehensible to the reader while preserving the meaning and effect.
+For example, in Arabic, certain expressions or turns of phrase are modified to better match cultural expectations or linguistic patterns, ensuring the translation sounds natural.

 3. Equivalence/Reformulation